New Zealand offers a range of work visas. All are temporary, though some can lead to residence.

 Essential Skills work visas

 These visas are meant for temporary stays.
-The duration of the visa depends on the term of your job offer and labour market conditions.
+The duration and conditions of the visa depends on the term of your job offer, your salary and labour market conditions.

 Is your job on a skill shortage list?